KevinBelien/ngx-emoji-picker-docs/docs/components/emoji-picker.md

 </Tabs>

 ## Sizing
-The emoji size can be customized using predefined options. *Please don't modify the emoji size through CSS, because this will cause unexpected behavior.*
+The emoji size can be customized using predefined options.
+The emojisize will be calculated with he specified size option and the width of the viewport.<br/><br/>*Note: Don't modify the emoji size through CSS, because this will cause unexpected behavior.*

 <ShowcaseCard  src="https://chitchat-showcase.netlify.app/emoji-picker-sizes" width="100%" height="423px"></ShowcaseCard>
 <Tabs>